-The typing of actors usually begins with a gender/age-based description such as teen girl, as well as to contain more specific descriptions such as teenage girl, 16, angry, but sensitive, must be able to cry.
+The typing of actors usually begins with a gender/age-based description such as teen girl, as well as contains more specific descriptions such as teenage girl, 16, angry, but sensitive, must be able to cry.
 It all begins here.
 Probably the most important aspect of starting and sustaining a career as an actor.

 Unfortunately, not many texts address this aspect of the process of becoming an actor in very great depth or detail, but normally books about, or certain chapters in books, concerning the role of casting directors and/or the audition process can reveal valuable information on how to discover one's type.